This post may contain affiliate links. See my disclosure policy.

 How to make meatball subs

-Step 1- Make the meatballs.
-Combine ingredients, shape into meatballs, and pan-fry for 5-6 minutes, until browned.
+Step 1- Combine ingredients, shape into meatballs, and pan-fry for 5-6 minutes, until browned.
 Remove from pan.

-Step 2- Build the sauce.
-Place the pan back on medium heat and add the oil, onion, and garlic.
-Cook until fragrant, then add the rest of the ingredients and bring it to a simmer.
-Once simmering, add the meatballs.
+Step 2- Return the pan to medium heat, add oil, onion, and garlic.
+Cook until fragrant, then add remaining ingredients.
+Once it simmers, add the meatballs.

 Arman’s recipe tips